pulp/pulp_installer/roles/pulp-webserver/README.md

 * `ansible_python_interpreter`: **Required**.
 Path to the Python interpreter.

-This role is **not tightly coupled** to the `pulp3` role, but uses some of the same variables.
-When used in the same play, the values are inherited from the `pulp3` role.
+This role is **not tightly coupled** to the `pulp` role, but uses some of the same variables.
+When used in the same play, the values are inherited from the `pulp` role.

-* `pulp_install_dir`: Location of a virtual environment for Pulp and its Python dependencies. **Required** if used in a separate play from the `pulp3` role.
-Value must match the value used in the `pulp3` role.
+* `pulp_install_dir`: Location of a virtual environment for Pulp and its Python dependencies. **Required** if used in a separate play from the `pulp` role.
+Value must match the value used in the `pulp` role.